Panel discussion on...

 Veerle Dam

-Health Science and Regulatory Affairs Specialist - Sensus (Royal Cosun)
+Health Science and Regulatory Affairs Specialist, Sensus (Royal Cosun)

 Cristiana Piangiolino